patrickHow/helldiver-randomizer/README.md

 -s(econdary)
 -g(renade)

-For exmple, `helldiver-randomizer -o -s` will output someting like:
+For example, `helldiver-randomizer -o -s` will output someting like:
 ```
 > helldiver-randomizer -o -s
-Orbital: 370
+Orbital: 380
-Secondary: Verdict
+Secondary: verdict
 ```

 You can also specify a group of rolls with the `-r` flag, using the same letters as above.